ATRCORE-UA/coretext-web/README.md

   "index_file": "index.html",  // The file that will be served when a directory is requested (e.g., index.html).
   "htdocs_path": "Path/to/your/htdocs", // Path to the 'htdocs' directory with your HTML files.
   "logs": "true" // Enable http request logs to access_log.txt.
+  "py-scripts": true // enables the web server to execute Python scripts as dynamic web pages.
 }
 ```
 ### Default `config.json`